vatpac-technology/sops/docs/aerodromes/sydney.md

     **YOE:** "Pass behind the 717, maintain own separation, cleared visual approach, YOE"

     *Remember to pass traffic information to both aircraft.*
-    **SY ADC:** "QJE1745, traffic is a helicopter, currently 3nm north of the field, they'll maintain own separation and pass behind you on approach to the helipad, runway 25, cleared to land"
+    **SY ADC:** "QJE1745, traffic is a helicopter, currently 3nm north of the field, they'll maintain own separation and pass behind you on approach to the heliport, runway 25, cleared to land"
     **QJE1745:** "Runway 25, cleared to land, QJE1745"

     **YOE:** "YOE, on the pad"